Pakistan Standards & Quality Control Authority

+Certification of the Pakistan brands are issued by the agency as Pakistan Standards (PS) label.

 History

+In 1950, the Ali Khan administration announced to establish the "Pakistan Standards Institute" to ensure the supply of standard quality goods.
+In 1951, the "Pakistan Standards Institute" was established under the Ministry of Industry (MoI) and was responsible for preparing and establishing national standards for the developing industries.

 The PSQCA was formed through the passage of the Pakistan Standards and Quality Control Authority Act, 1996 by the Parliament of Pakistan.

-On Feb 16, 2022, the Senate Standing Committee on Science and Technology approved transfer of head office of Pakistan Standards and Quality Control Authority (PSQCA) to Islamabad from Karachi.
+On 16 February 2022, the Senate Standing Committee on Science and Technology approved transfer of head office of Pakistan Standards and Quality Control Authority (PSQCA) to Islamabad from Karachi.

 Organization

 The Authority is composed of the following four departments:

 Standards Development Center

 The Directorate of Standards, also known as Standards Development Centre, SDC is responsible for the development of Pakistan Standards, adoption of International Standards by consensus involving Stakeholders (manufacturers, government and regulatory bodies, consumers, scientists and technologists, academia and testing laboratories) through its technical divisions.

 Organization

 SDC has 177 Technical Committees along with 12 technical divisions.
 Technical divisions are: